Thomyris, Queen of Scythia: Changing languages

 With its original cast, the opera was first performed in English.
-Before long however Francis Hughs was replaced by the famous castrato Valentino Urbani.
+Before long however Francis Hughs was replaced by the castrato Valentino Urbani.
 Urbani had premiered in London in Camilla in 1706, and he took over the role of Orontes in Thomyris.
 The subscribers wished to hear him singing in Italian, so he did, with the other parts in the opera still performed in English.
 By the time of its 1709 revival two more Italian singers had been added to the cast, and they too had their arias translated from English into Italian.

 The libretto for Thomyris was published in both English and Italian so that the audience could follow the action.
 However the English and Italian pages were not aligned, making it difficult to read across line by line.
 The songs from the opera were published by John Walsh and were very popular.
 Walsh was obliged to reduce the price of his edition in 1707 when John Cullen published a rival one, and he discounted it again in 1709 in the face of rival editions.